github/codeql/ql/docs/learn-ql/introduce-libraries.rst

 generalizes this from a single flow step to zero or more flow steps.

-Most expressions have a corresponding data-flow node (exceptions include type expressions, statement labels and other expressions that do not have a value).
+Most expressions have a corresponding data-flow node (exceptions include type expressions, statement labels, and other expressions that do not have a value).
 To map from the AST node of an expression to the corresponding DFG node, use ``DataFlow::exprNode``.
 Note that the AST node and the DFG node are different entities and cannot be used interchangeably.